-- 1. Position flange gasket over hole in the furnace cabinet. - Position finish flange on top of the flange gasket.
-NOTE: Make sure the flange is properly oriented so that the FRONT lettering is located near the front of the furnace as shown in Figure 16 (page 18). - Secure flange and gasket to cabinet with three field supplied sheet metal screws.
+- 1. Position flange gasket over hole in the furnace cabinet. - 2.
+Position finish flange on top of the flange gasket with FRONT lettering nearest to the front of the furnace. - 3.
+Secure flange and gasket to cabinet with three field supplied sheet metal screws.